juha-h/baresip-studio/README.md

 This is a bare-bones Android Studio project implementing <a href="https://github.com/alfredh/baresip">baresip</a> based SIP User Agent.
+Its development is motivated by need for a secure, privacy focused SIP user agent for Android that does not depend on third party push notification services.

 Currently the application supports voice calling and messaging, UDP, TCP, TLS, and WSS signaling transports, voicemail Message Waiting Indication, call transfers (REFER), PCMU/PCMA, G.722, G.722.1, G.726, G.729, AMR, and Opus voice codecs, as well as ZRTP and (DTLS) SRTP media encapsulation.

-Motivated by need for a secure SIP user agent for Android that does not depend on third party push notification services.

 If you need video calling and have a device with Android version 7.0 or newer that supports Camera2 API at LEVEL3, you can instead of this application install its sister application baresip+ from video branch.